didactek/deft-midi-control/README.md

 using a Combine pattern.
 It includes a MCSurface library for working with Mackie Control compatible surface controllers.

-swift-midi-control includes:
+swift-midi-control comprises:

 - MIDICombine: a Swift Combine-driven MIDI library to abstract CoreMIDI
 - MCSurface: a model of Mackie Control surface controls and indicators
-- XTouchMiniMC: a configuration to model the Behringer XTouch Mini in Mackie Control emulation mode
 - XTMMCExample: a sample application illustrating use of XTouchMiniMC

+MCSurface includes XTouchMiniMC, a configuration that models the Behringer X-Touch Mini in Mackie Control emulation mode.

 ## MIDICombine